riandree/andre-rieck/Readme.md

 that make up the website.

 The AWS CDK is then used to create the infrastructure used to serve the site.
-An S3 bucket is set up to keep the static files of this webpage and a CloudFront Distribution is created to cache and serve the content SSL encrypted via HTTPS.
+An S3 bucket is set up to keep the static files of this webpage and a CloudFront distribution is created to cache and serve the content SSL encrypted via HTTPS.
+Furthermore a Route53 hosted zone is created in order to setup the DNS mapping andre-rieck.dev to the CloudFront distribution.